Tripwire/octagon/README.md

 to install and use this project within your project, simply clone the react-octagon project and use npm to install it.

-`npm install --save react-octagon` or `npm add --dev react-octagon`
+`npm install --save react-octagon` or `yarn add --dev react-octagon`

 ## usage